 Do you use a mobile attribution tool?
 If so, it is likely that you can directly generate custom links for each influencer.
 Appsflyer, for example, makes it possible to generate links to chart the profitability of each influencer.

 Once the custom links have been created, it is only a matter of sharing them with the influencers.
-Select them for your campaign, and use those links when promoting your app.
+Select them for your influencer campaign in an app, and use those links when promoting your app.
 This way, you can monitor and calculate in detail which influencer has generated more downloads or revenue within your app.
 This will help you when planning the next campaign.
 Furthermore, being able to count on the influencers that generate the most revenue and refuse collaborations with influencers who, due to engagement or type of audience, have not been so beneficial to your campaign.